To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Archives.com Review

-Acquired by Ancestry.com in 2012, Archives.com pales in comparison to its parent website.
-Yes, it’s much more affordable, but in this case, you get what you pay for — which isn’t much.
-Archives.com does give you most of the basic ways to search, but the records only go back to the 1500s.
+Archives.com started in July 2009 and shortly thereafter was acquired by Ancestry.com in 2012.
+While it pales in comparison to its parent site it is more affordable.
+Archives.com gives you most of the basic ways to search, but the records only go back to the 1500s.
+They do sport an impressive and growing collection of 11.6 billion records however.
 If you’re just starting out and looking to make a family tree, you might want to give them a try with their 14-day Free Trial.

 Pricing